mongodb/specifications/source/ocsp-support/ocsp-support.rst

   find ~/profile/Library/Keychains -name 'ocspcache.sqlite3' \
   -exec sqlite3 "{}" 'SELECT responderURI FROM responses;' \;

-To search the cache for “Let’s Encrypt” OCSP cache entries, the following command could be used:
+To search the cache for "Let’s Encrypt" OCSP cache entries, the following command could be used:

 .. code-block:: console